 Of course, this assumes you’ve already worked on some web design projects.
 If that’s not the case, another option is to take on some entry-level or pro bono work to try out different niches and determine what might be the best fit for you.

-Consider reaching out to nonprofit organizations and small businesses.
-These clients typically have very small budgets but also need websites in order to accomplish their own goals.
+Consider reaching out to NGOs and charitable organizations.
+These clients typically have very small budgets but also need nonprofit websites in order to accomplish their own goals.

 An advantage of picking a niche you’ve already worked in is that you know something of the demand that exists for designers in that area, as well as how feasible it might be to work in financially.
 Plus, past clients can provide referrals and other networking opportunities to help you find leads.